RedPenguin101/design_patterns/README.md

 3. Dectorator pattern: attaches additional responsibilities to an object fynamically. a flecible alternative to subclassing for extending functionality
 3. Factory Method Pattern: defines an interface for creating an object, but lets subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses
 4. Abstract Factory Pattern: provides an interface for creating families of realted or dependent objects without specifying their concrete classes
+5. Singleton
+6. Command Pattern
+7. Adapter Pattern: converts the interface of a class into another interface the client accepts.
+Adapters let classes wok together that couldn't otherwise because of icompatible interfaces.
+8. Facade Pattern: provides a unified interface to a set of interfaces in a subsystem.
+Facade defines a higher level interface that makes the subsystems easier to use.

 ### observer pattern
 1. subject interface, implemented by concrete subjects. has methods for registeringObserver, removing observer, notifying observer